-- 17. "Honour"-based crimes have become more common in Finland in recent years, surprising the authorities somewhat as well.
-Finnish criminal law barely identifies communal forms of violence that has multiple perpetrators and is often more likely to consist of ongoing processes rather than individual deeds.
+- 17. "Honour"-based crimes have become more common in Finland in recent years.
+Finnish criminal law barely identifies communal forms of violence that has multiple perpetrators.
 In fact, "honour"-based violence often remains invisible in criminal proceedings. - 18.
 In 2016, the The Finnish League for Human Rights (Ihmisoikeusliitto, NGO) published a report15 addressing "honour"-based violence and the possible ways to prevent and combat "honour"-based violence in Finland. - 19.
 The study found that - the most prevalent form of "honour"-based violence is social control. - authorities and professionals lack the knowledge of the communal nature of "honour"-based violence and the skills to combat it. - Professionals have different levels of understanding of "honour"-based violence, although some individuals are well aware of the phenomenon. - A significant problem is that "honour"-based violence is hidden from the authorities.
-The victims often do not report the offences to the authorities, and authorities have serious issues in recognising "honour"-based motives.
+The victims often do not report the offences to the authorities, and authorities have serious issues in recognising "honour"-based motives. - How does the Government plan to tackle the problems encountered with regard to "honour"-based violence in its many forms and to provide necessary services for victims?